One Step to Efficient Synthetic Data: Investigating the Distribution of the One-Step Samples

 Lemma \ref{lem:conditional} suggests that the conditional distribution of $\ul Y$ is related to the conditional distribution of $\ul X$.
 Theorem \ref{thm:klGeneral} shows that when this is the case, the marginal distributions are also closely related.
-Theorem \ref{thm:klGeneral} demonstrates a phenomenon that efficient estimators are \emph{asymptotically sufficient}, a notion introduced by \citet{le1956asymptotic}.
+Theorem \ref{thm:klGeneral} is similar in spirit to a result of \citet{le1956asymptotic} which showed that efficient estimators are \emph{asymptotically sufficient}, meaning that with large $n$ an approximate equivalent likelihood function can be constructed which only involves the parameter and the efficient estimator.
 First, we need an additional assumption on the distribution of $\hat\theta(\ul X)$.